marxygen/digitaltwin/README.md

 ### Generating a user secret

 If you don't have a user secret, you can use `generate_secret` method to generate it.

+## Validators

+Some entities might have constraints imposed on them, such as a regex expression.
+To address this, there are **validators** - classes specifically designed to validate a particular entity. **A separate validator is written for each entity**.